ajwills72/rminr/review-power-bayesian-ps.md

 I think rhetorical questions get in the way of "hands-on" sections.

+LD: Amended

 4.2.4p1

 "Beware that there are no special equations or complicated math involved here."

 This sentence is a bit odd.
 It's a bit like saying "LOOK OUT!
 There are no #baers here."

+LD: No #baers should be an issue.
+Amended.

 4.2.4p2